Talent agent: Music agent

-Music managers
+Music manager

 A music manager (or band manager) handles many career issues for bands, singers, record producers, and DJs.
 An artist manager is hired by a musician or band to help with determining decisions related to career moves, bookings, promotions, business deals, recording contracts, etc. The role of music managers is extensive and may include similar duties to that of a press agent, promoter, booking agent, business manager (who is sometimes a certified public accountant), tour promoter, tour manager, and sometimes even a personal assistant. responsibilities of a business manager are often divided among many individuals who manage various aspects of a musical career.
 With an unsigned act, music managers must assume multiple roles: booking agent, graphic designer, publicist, promoter, and accountant.
 As an artist's career develops, responsibilities grow.
 A music or artist manager becomes important to managing the many different pieces that make up a career in music.
 The manager can assist singers, songwriters, and instrumentalists in molding a career, finding music producers, and developing relationships with record companies, publishers, agents, and the music-loving public.
 The duties of an active music manager will focus on developing a reputation for the musician and building a fan base, which may include mastering and launching a demo CD, developing and releasing press kits, planning promotional activities, and booking shows.
 A music manager will gain access to a recording studio, photographers, and promotions.
 They will see that CD labels, posters, and promotional materials appropriately represent the band or artist and that press kits are released in a timely manner to appropriate media.
 Launching a CD with complementary venues and dates is also a music manager's responsibility.

+Talent buyer

+A talent buyer is a person who identifies and books talent for venues and events in addition to managing the budget for an entertainment performance, determining whether or not the list of performers will sell, as well as deciding if more vigorous promotion is necessary to increase attendance.
+A talent buyer employed or contracted by a venue might focus on finding artists, while talent buyers working for production companies try to find venues as well as artists.

+Some will also map scaling for facilities, build compensation offers for artists, ensure that all performances are settled accurately and work to build and identify festivals.
+Talent buyers are like traffic control at the venue center, working with managers, agents, and/or artists directly in addition to venue staff to bring event from concept in the mind of an artist to in-person reality.